 social network analysis

-I am interested in how social network analysis can be used to study the systems and institutions of oppression and how such systems and their networks not only reflect the mechanisms in the physical world but further perpetuate oppressive tactics in the Web.
+I am interested in how social network analysis can be used to study systems and institutions of oppression and how such systems and their networks not only reflect their mechanisms in the physical world but further perpetuate oppressive tactics in the Web.

-I have used social network analysis during my master studies and as a Research Assistant at the University of Southampton for a pilot study project with the Web Science Institute & the Criminology Department.
-Look forward to sharing more once the study is released.*
+I have used social network analysis as an interdisciplinary technical researcher at the University of Southampton for pilot study projects with the Web Science Institute & Faculty of Social Sciences.
+Look forward to sharing more once the studies are released.*

 1 Ghanbarnejad, Fakhteh; Saha Roy, Rishiraj; Karimi, Fariba; Delvenne, Jean-Charles; Mitra, Bivas (2019).
 Dynamics On and Of Complex Networks III Machine Learning and Statistical Physics Approaches.
 Cham: Springer International Publishing : Imprint: Springer.